How To Sit At Your Desk Without Wrecking Your Body

 These tips are much easier for someone who is at their desk for shorter periods of time.
 If you know that you'll be spending the lion’s share of your day at your desk, some tools are essential to take care of yourself.

 Get up and do a few simple stretches every hour.
 Set a timer if need be and maybe walk down and back up a flight of stairs every time it goes off.
-Keep a tennis ball under your desk and roll it under your foot every hour on the half hour.
+Keep a tennis ball under your desk and roll it under your foot every hour for half an hour.
 Basically develop a self-care routine.
+You could also swap your uncomfortable desk chair for a yoga ball, or opt out of sitting all together with a standing desk.

 We're a culture that sits at our desks, and that isn’t likely to change soon.
 That being said, we might as well make the best of it and do what we can to take care of ourselves while we're there.
 Sitting well at your workstation can make the rest of your day and night much more pleasant.